carlo190101martin/codeChallenge/README.md

 Please note again that having the firebase-service-account.json in this repo is to enable easy review of my project.
 This should otherwise never be included in a repo or shared.

-2) run in CL: docker-compose up
+2) Run in CL: docker-compose up

 Final note on production: